A calm mind allows the body to soften and the heart to open.

 My approach to therapy is relational, creative, body-aware, and rooted in curiosity, collaboration, and connection.
 I view healing as a process that happens not only through insight and conversation, but also through developing a deeper awareness of the mind, body, emotions, relationships, and nervous system.

 This work creates space to slow down, explore patterns with compassion, and better understand the experiences that shape how we relate to ourselves and others.
-Alongside conversation, therapy may incorporate mindfulness, nervous system awareness, somatic practices, creativity, reflection, or expressive exploration depending on your needs and comfort level.
+Alongside conversation, therapy may incorporate body-based practices such as breathwork, gentle movement, mindfulness, and meditation, alongside creative tools for expression and processing.

 I value inclusivity, agency, and creating a supportive, nonjudgmental environment where you can show up fully as yourself.
 Through curiosity, compassionate self-exploration, and intentional reflection, deeper healing, connection, and self-understanding can unfold over time.